PsychoSaito/Morse-Code-Translator-YiJing-/README.md

-# Morse-Code-Translator
+# Morse-Code-Translator-YiJing version

 ![](ScreenShots/start.png)

-A simple tool which can easily convert your plain text having alphabates from A to Z, numbers from 0 to 9 and some special symbols into a encrypted morse code format.
-Also it can convert your morse code into plain text.
+A simple tool which can easily convert your plain text having alphabates from A to Z, numbers from 0 to 9 and some special symbols into a encrypted YiJing format.

-<b>MORSE CODE</b>
+<b>YiJing</b>

-Morse code is a method of converting plain text into a series of on-off tones, lights or clicks or some dots & dashes format text which can be understood only by a skilled listener or observer.
-It was named after the inventor of telegraph Samuel F.B Morse.
+The YiJing Hexagrams are ancient Chinese symbols used for divination.
+Each hexagram consists of lines, solid or broken, forming unique patterns with associated meanings.
+They were consulted for answers on various matters in ancient China.

-<b>ALGORITHM FOR MORSE CODE TRANSLATOR</b>
+<b>YiJing used</b>

-The algorithm for morse code translator is very simple.
-In this we have convert each alphabet into its corresponding  dot & dashes or only with dot or dashes in some cases and vice-versa.
+The main YiJing hexagram is actually 6 lines, but for simplicity and consistency with morsecode, other ones such as BaGua, TaiXuanJing, mono & di YiJing was used instead.

 <b>MODULES USED</b>